EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

     To use the Job Composer requires you to have some familiarity with the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager.
 In particular, how to write Slurm job submission files.

+!!!
+Warning

+    Your project data files, in a project-specific directory under `/safe_data` are **not** available on back-ends outwith your safe haven (e.g., the Superdome Flex).
+For these, you will need to stage your data to the back-end following your project- and safe haven-specific processes for the use of such services outwith your safe haven.

 ---

 ## Create Slurm job